booch/presentations/Smaller/slides.md

 ???

-* Amos says that commit messages should be longer than a Tweet
+* Commit messages should be longer than a Tweet (Amos)

 ---
 class: workshop